-Rule out Candida and intestinal parasites.
+Rule out Candida overgrowth and intestinal parasites.
 Parasites tend to be more active at night.

 Wear socks to bed.
 Your feet have the poorest circulation in the body and will usually feel cold before the rest of the body.
 A study has shown that wearing socks to bed may reduce waking up throughout the night and help you sleep better.

-A small glass of organic tart cherry juice in the evening boosts melatonin levels naturally.
-A study in the European Journal of Nutrition reported that cherries are high in potassium, antioxidant-rich containing anthocyanins that are excellent for reducing inflammation, preventing and healing gout, lowering uric acid levels, and helpful for falling asleep quicker.
+A small glass of organic tart cherry juice with Celtic sea salt in the evening boosts melatonin levels naturally.
+A study in the European Journal of Nutrition reports that cherries are high in potassium, antioxidant-rich containing anthocyanins that are excellent for reducing inflammation, preventing and healing gout, lowering uric acid levels, and helpful for falling asleep quicker.

-Stress-reducing nutrients.
-In addition to magnesium, consider Phenitropic, ashwagandha or VHP (a blend of Valerian, Hops and Passion Flower, an excellent herbal tranquilizer without side effects) to sleep better.
+Stress-reducing, sleep-inducing nutrients.
+In addition to magnesium, consider taurine, vitamin B6, ashwagandha or VHP (a blend of Valerian, Hops and Passion Flower, an excellent herbal tranquilizer without side effects) to sleep better.

 Melatonin.
-What about melatonin and L-tryptophan, 5-HTP or Neuro 5-HTP Plus?
+What about melatonin?
 If behavioral or environmental changes don’t work, melatonin can be beneficial for some individuals.

 Ideally, it’s best to increase levels of melatonin naturally with exposure to bright sunlight in the daytime (along with full spectrum light in the winter) and by avoiding blue light at night from screens after 8pm.
 Your bedroom should be completely dark so no light is coming in from the outside.
 5-HTP should not be used during pregnancy or lactation, or by individuals taking antidepressants or anxiety drugs or those with cardiovascular disease.
 Always discuss with your health care practitioner prior to using.